hillary25/Strong_Hillary_interactiveSVG/README.md

 # Sea Turtles - Interactive Infographic
 This is a homework assignment for Fanshawe College.
-We are to create an interactive infographic based off the infographic produced in design class.
-Also, some data of the data should be fetched from a database.
+We are to create an interactive infographic web app based off the infographic produced in design class.
+Also, some infographic data should be fetched from a database.
 ## Built With
 * [Sass](https://sass-lang.com "Sass") - Syntactically Awesome Style Sheets
 * [Node.js](https://nodejs.org/en/ "Node") - JavaScript Run-time Environment